-The 24-year-old from Poland had established a new World record * with her second throw, when the hammer came down at 77.96m.
-Anita Wlodarczyk had improved the mark of Russia’s Tatyana Lysenko – 77.80m in 2006 – by 16 centimetres.
+The 24-year-old from Poland had established a world record* with her second throw, when the hammer came down at 77.96m.
+Wlodarczyk had improved the mark of Russia’s Tatyana Lysenko – 77.80m in 2006 – by 16 centimetres.

 “She explained that she simply had to celebrate because she was so happy by having thrown a world record,” said Rafal Bala, the press officer of the Polish Athletics Federation, who translated for Wlodarczyk at the post-race press conference.